 After cleaning the DNS cache, initially, you may experience a slow connection because of the requirement of new DNS caches for every resource.
 But after sometimes internet speed will be increased surely.

-TCP or Transmission Control Protocol uses some parameters that define how to established and maintain an internet connection.
-Therefore, all the TCP parameters need to be configured correctly.
+TCP stands for Transmission Control Protocol which defines how to established and maintain the internet connection between devices using some parameter.
+Therefore, all the TCP parameters need proper configuration for stable internet connection.
 Otherwise, you may experience a slow internet connection.
 Here is the instruction to configure those parameters properly.

 #Configure Windows Auto-Tuning Level#

-Window Auto-Tuning is a TCP parameter which allows the operating system to continually monitor routing conditions such as network delay, bandwidth, and application delay.
+Window Auto-Tuning is a TCP parameter which allows the Windows 10(OS) to continually monitor routing conditions such as network delay, bandwidth, and application delay.
 Therefore, the status of window auto-tuning should be “normal” to maximize internet speed.
-To check this, enter the following command.
+To check this, enter the following command on Windows 10 command prompt.

 netsh interface tcp show global